-What’s the process for placing an order?
+What’s the process for having something custom-printed?

 Tell me more about your project by sending me an email and you'll get a response in a few days detailing the next steps.
 Every project is unique, but in general, the steps are: design, paper selection, printing, and finishing (cutting, creasing, etc.).